tokamak-network/tokamak-titan/tokamak-optimism-deploy/README.md

 You can set the configuration by editing `*.env` files in `kustomize/envs/test-phase1`.

-You must create `secret.env` file by referencing `secret.env.example`.
+You must create `secret.env` in by referencing `secret.env.example`.

 ## Run
 This is an example of `test-phase1`.